Project-Platypus/Platypus/README.md

 ### Installation

-To install the latest Platypus release, runt he following command:
+To install the latest Platypus release, run the following command:

 ```
     pip install platypus-opt